Qualification(s): LLB (Hons), BA

 - obtained significant compensation for a client who was sexually harassed by her colleagues.

 Before joining Maurice Blackburn, Jenna worked at a number of national law firms, interned in the Appeals Chamber of the International Criminal Tribunal for Rwanda, the Australian Mission to the United Nations, and the Australian Human Rights Commission.
 She also volunteered at a number of community legal centres and was the co-convenor of the Victoria Branch of Australian Lawyers for Human Rights.
-She currently volunteers with the Asylum Seeker Resource Centre and is the co-chair of the Law Institute of Victoria Employment and Industrial Law Sub-committee.
+She also currently volunteers with the Asylum Seeker Resource Centre.

 Memberships & accreditations

 - LIV Employment and Industrial Law Sub-committee Co-chair

 - Australian Lawyers for Human Rights member

 - Asylum Seeker Resource Centre volunteer

 - Maurice Blackburn Women's Network Women in Unions Committee Co-chair

 - Maurice Blackburn Diversity Committee member